Young Audiences + Teens

 Who Does What at an Animation Studio?

-OIAF partnered with Jam Filled Entertainment to offer the free Jam Filled Toon Apprentice Program to high school teachers and free Toon Apprentice Pass for students to attend OIAF21.
+The OIAF partnered with Jam Filled Entertainment to offer the free Jam Filled Toon Apprentice Program to high school teachers across Canada during OIAF21.
 They have also created this valuable resource outlining the various roles and jobs available in an animation studio.

 OIAF Animation Revelation Playlist for Teens

-Want to check out some animation like you’ve never seen before?
+Want to check out animation as you’ve never seen it before?
 Watch below: